CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 ### Scalability and Elasticity:
 **Scalability** involves beginning with only the resources you need and designing your architecture to automatically respond to changing demand by scaling out or in.
 * **Amazon EC2 Auto Scaling:** This is a service provided for Amazon EC2 instances that allows the scaling process to happen automatically.
 Auto-scaling enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.

+  > ⚠️ An Auto Scaling Group (ASG) can automatically and quickly scale-in and scale-out to match the changing load on your applications and websites.

   * **Dynamic scaling** responds to changing demand.
   * **Predictive scaling** automatically schedules the right number of Amazon EC2 instances based on predicted demand.
   * When configuring the size of an auto scaling group, you can set ***minimum capacity***, ***Desired capacity*** and ***Maximum capacity***